PureWeen/pureween.github.io/_posts/2017-06-17-firebase-proguard-fun.md

 * Azure Messaging
 * And very little custom code.
 Just enough to get Firebase working.

-I call this a gross overuse of 3rd party libraries.
+I wouldn't call this a gross overuse of 3rd party libraries.

 ## Solution 1: MultiDex
 This solution isn't too hard to get working but it's not the [recommended first solution] [multidex-avoid] and it has some [limitations][multidex-limitations].